 In some situations, Child Protective Services may seek to interview the individual who made a report as part of their investigation of the suspected maltreatment.
 Information obtained in an interview that takes place in the course of an investigation may be part of the eventual CPS determination and any resulting proceedings related to the maltreatment incident.

-The CAO will keep all reports confidential, and will act on them only to assist Child Protective Services in their investigations or to respond to ensure campus safety if the incident actually implicated University activities or persons associated with the University (e.g., if an University employee is found to have committed child abuse, or if abuse occurred in connection with an on-campus summer camp).
+The CAO will keep all reports confidential and will act on them only to assist Child Protective Services in its investigations or to respond to ensure campus safety if the incident actually implicated University activities or persons associated with the University (e.g., if a University employee is found to have committed child abuse or if abuse occurred in connection with an on-campus summer camp).
 Otherwise, the report will be kept securely and confidentially and not shared with anyone.

-If you are a UMB employee or student working at a location off-campus (such as a hospital, public health agency, child care institution, juvenile detention center, school, or similar institution) and are acting as a staff member of that facility, you are only required to report the suspected maltreatment to CPS and the head of that facility.
+If you are a UMB employee or student working at a location off campus (such as a hospital, public health agency, child care institution, juvenile detention center, school, or similar institution) and are acting as a staff member of that facility, you are only required to report the suspected maltreatment to Child Protective Services and the head of that facility.
 You are not required to report it to the UMB Chief Accountability Officer, unless: (a) the suspected abuser or neglector is an employee, contractor, or volunteer of UMB; or (b) you were not acting as a staff member of that facility.